-Upon entering the Taman Negara reservation, I was assigned a local guide – a small, thin and very polite young man named Danny.
+Upon entering the Taman Negara reservation, I was assigned a local guide – a small, thin, and very polite young man named Danny.
 He was a great admirer of the traditions and way of life of the indigenous people.
 He sometimes went hunting with them in the jungle, with nothing but a spear and a bow, and slept in the trees at night, just like they did.

 A few thatched roofs in a clearing signaled that I was getting close to the village.
 Several children were bathing in the river, splashing water and laughing unceasingly.
-I disembarked and followed my guide on a steep path, up to a shelter made of banana leaves, where I was invited to sit down.
+I disembarked and followed my guide on a steep path up to a shelter made of banana leaves, where I was invited to sit down.

 Malaysia was a heterogeneous blend of Asian influences.
-Along with the dominant Malay population, the Chinese had prospered since ancient times, thanks to the trade routes in the region, and many Indians settled there during British rule.
+Along with the dominant Malay population, the Chinese had prospered there since ancient times, thanks to the trade routes in the region, and many Indians settled there during British rule.
 Unlike any of those, my hosts had dark skin and curly black hair.
 They descended from the first inhabitants of the peninsula, who came from Africa by sea.